mlharaujo/mlharaujo.github.io/_thesis/phd.md

 paperurl: 'https://ora.ox.ac.uk/objects/uuid:a4b8f8de-a8e3-48c3-a742-82316a7bd8eb'
 # citation: 'Your Name, You.
 (2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---
-A fully extended framed topological field theory with target in a symmetric monoidal n-catgeory 𝐶 is a symmetric monoidal functor Z from Bord(n) to 𝐶, where Bord(n) is the symmetric monoidal n-category of n-framed bordisms.
-The cobordism hypothesis says that such field theories are classified by fully dualizable objects in 𝐶.
+A fully extended framed topological field theory with target in a symmetric monoidal n-catgeory C is a symmetric monoidal functor Z from Bord(n) to C, where Bord(n) is the symmetric monoidal n-category of n-framed bordisms.
+The cobordism hypothesis says that such field theories are classified by fully dualizable objects in C.

-Given a fully dualizable object X in 𝐶, we are interested in computing the values of the corresponding field theory on specific framed bordisms.
+Given a fully dualizable object X in C, we are interested in computing the values of the corresponding field theory on specific framed bordisms.
 This leads to the question of finding a presentation for Bord(n).
 In view of the cobordism hypothesis, this can be rephrased in terms of finding coherence data for fully dualizable objects in a symmetric monoidal n-category.

 We prove a characterization of full dualizability of an object X in terms of existence of a dual of X and existence of adjoints for a finite number of higher morphisms.
 This reduces the problem of finding coherence data for fully dualizable objects to that of finding coherence data for duals and adjoints.
 For n=3, and in the setting of strict symmetric monoidal 3-categories, we find this coherence data, and we prove the corresponding coherence theorems.
 The proofs rely on extensive use of a graphical calculus for strict monoidal 3-categories.